Armok628/csl2/README.md

 Naturally, one should use functions declared in new.h, object.h, or namespace.h whenever possible, as these functions are designed to make reference counting easier.

-<sup>&dagger;</sup>When popping an object off of the stack to be returned, decrement its references manually.
+<sup>&dagger;</sup>When popping an object off of the stack to be returned,
+you'll want to decrement its references manually;
-As with any returned value, memory management is to be done by the caller.
+as with any returned value, memory management is to be done by the caller.
 However, if you use `decr_refs`, you risk destroying the object prematurely.
-This can be avoided by simply using `obj->refs--;` instead.
+This can be avoided by using `dpop()` instead of `pop()`.
+Using `dpop()` will decrement the popped object's references without possible destruction.